xl4kj/doc-ci-cd-workflow-playground/docs/en/credential-issuance-endpoint.rst

       - A method that was used to derive **code challenge**.
 It MUST be set to ``S256``.
       - :rfc:`7636#section-4.3`.
     * - **scope**
       - JSON String.
 String specifying a unique identifier of the Credential regardless of its format.
 It MUST be mapped in the `credential_configurations_supported` metadata claim of the Credential Issuer.
-Unique identifier value MUST match the `credential_type` parameter of the Digital Credentials Catalogue.
+Unique identifier value MUST match the `credential_type` parameter of the :ref:`registry-catalogue:Digital Credentials Catalogue`.
 For example, in the case of the PID, it may be set to ``PersonIdentificationData`` while in case of mobile driving licence ``mDL``.
 Since it MAY be multivalued, when this occurs each value MUST be separated by a space.
       - :rfc:`6749`
     * - **authorization_details**
       - Array of JSON Objects.
 Each JSON Object MUST include the following claims: